benoitc/gunicorn/docs/source/signals.rst

 t this point you can still revert to the old server because it hasn't closed its listen sockets yet, by following these steps:

 - Send HUP signal to the old master process - it will start the worker processes without reloading a configuration file
-- Send QUIT signal to the new master process to gracefully shut down its worker processes
+- Send TERM signal to the new master process to gracefully shut down its worker processes
-- Send TERM signal to the new master process to force it quit
+- Send QUIT signal to the new master process to force it quit

-If for some reason new worker processes do not quit, send KILL signal to them After new master process quits, the old master process removes .oldbin suffix from its .pid file, and everything is exactly as before the upgrade attempt.
+If for some reason new worker processes do not quit, send KILL signal to them after the new master process quits, the old master process removes .oldbin suffix from its .pid file, and everything is exactly as before the upgrade attempt.

-If an update is successful and you want to keep the new server, send QUIT signal to the old master process to leave only new server running::
+If an update is successful and you want to keep the new server, send the TERM signal to the old master process to leave only new server running::

       PID USER      PR  NI  VIRT  RES  SHR S  %CPU %MEM    TIME+  COMMAND